remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 (diagram) TS backend <-> backend bridge <-> GQL <-> frontend bridge <-> TS frontend

 In our case, we have 3 islands of type safety, but they're not connected to each other.
-We need to build bridges on both sides, so that the source of truth for our models is shared from one end to the other.
+To share our models from one end to the other, we need to build bridges on both sides.

 ## The frontend bridge